 Three of the most claimed benefits are pain relief, reduced inflammation and faster muscle recovery.
-When an athlete is pain free and recovers faster, he/she can train more and harder.
+When an athlete is pain-free and recovers faster, he/she can train more and harder.
 This obviously induces better performances.
 So it doesn’t come as a surprise that athletes undergo this therapy.

 The theory of the mechanism behind these health benefits goes as follows: The suction on the skin increases blood flow to the targeted muscles.
-This increased amount of blood promotes muscle recovery and pain relieve.
+This increased amount of blood promotes muscle recovery and pain relief.
 But are the acclaimed benefits and this mechanism scientifically supported?

-There seem to be some significant evidence for cupping therapy as a treatment for pain, says Edzard Ernst in his review: Is Cupping an effective treatment?
+There seems to be some significant evidence for cupping therapy as a treatment for pain, says Edzard Ernst in his review: Is Cupping an effective treatment?
 An overview of systematic reviews.
 We should, however, take into account that there is a possibility that this is the result of highly biased research.
-Mr Ernst points out that most of the positive studies and reviews on cupping come from China.
+Mr. Ernst points out that most of the positive studies and reviews on cupping come from China.
 He adds that 100% of the studies done in China on acupuncture were positive.
 While in the rest of the world the studies on acupuncture yielded only in part of the cases positive results.

 Reduced inflammation & faster muscle recovery

 No research yet has significantly proven that cupping therapy reduces inflammation or that the therapy

 aids in a faster recovery of muscles after hard training.
 Nevertheless, many websites list these as benefits of cupping therapy.
 Often these websites even acknowledge the fact of a lack of scientific evidence.
 This website justifies the claims as follows: